-The upcoming reading will feature seven authors to read aloud their works of memoir, fiction and poetry, including three Minnesota Book Award winners.
+The upcoming reading will feature six authors to read aloud their works of memoir, fiction and poetry, including three Minnesota Book Award winners.
 An exhibit of paintings by five visual artists also will be on display.

 Date: Sunday, January 19, 2020

 Time: Readings will begin at 2:00 pm, followed by a reception for the visual artists (approximately 3:30 pm)

 Location: The Zephyr Theatre, 601 Main St N, Stillwater, MN